apache/opendal/website/docs/vision.md

 OpenDAL SHOULD be a **solid** storage library.

 It should be a solid foundation of users project that users can trust OpenDAL to perform operations on real-world storage services.
-Wherever possible, OpenDAL should focuse to build a solid Foundation.
+Wherever possible, OpenDAL should focus to build a solid Foundation.

 For example, OpenDAL performs additional error checks for AWS S3 complete multipart operations, as S3 may return an error in response with a 200 status code, even though this may add extra costs that conflict with "Fast Access.”